digiltd/oh-rtd-test/Modbus-Tcp-Binding.md

 with `type=holding` and `type=input` you can now only operate with datatype byte!!! see point 4 below

-Minimal construction in openhab.config will look like (for TCP connection)
+Minimal construction in openhab.config for TCP connections will look like:

     modbus:tcp.slave1.connection=192.168.1.50
+    modbus:tcp.slave1.length=10
+    modbus:tcp.slave1.type=coil

+Minimal construction in openhab.conf for serial connections will look like:

+    modbus:serial.slave1.connection=/dev/ttyUSB0
     modbus:tcp.slave1.length=10
     modbus:tcp.slave1.type=coil

 connects to slave at ip=192.168.1.50 and reads 10 coils starting from address 0 More complex setup could look like